avrilcoghlan/vibriowatch/docs/source/assemblies.rst

 To upload data it's necessary to make an account first, for example, using your email address as your login.
 Now log into Pathogenwatch.

-This will bring you to a webpage saying 'What would you like to upload?', and you need to click on 'FASTQ' for reads or 'Single genome FASTAs' for an assembly (or for assemblies for several isolates):
+This will bring you to a webpage saying 'What would you like to upload?', and you need to click on 'FASTQ' for reads, or 'Single genome FASTAs' for an assembly (or for assemblies for several isolates):

 .. image:: Picture2.png
   :width: 500